exelban/stats/README.md

 ## What's new

 ### v1.2.2
+    - fixed update and about visibility window in dark mode
     - added name of the indicators in the Chart/Chart with value
     - added check for new version on start
     - removed charts and charts with value to Disk module